ViacomInc/data-point/packages/data-point/README.md

 ### <a name="function-reducer">FunctionReducer</a>

 A FunctionReducer allows you to use a function to apply a transformation.
-There are a couple of ways you may write your FunctionReducer:
+There are several ways to define a FunctionReducer:

 - Synchronous `function` that returns new value
 - Asynchronous `function` that returns a `Promise`
 - Asynchronous `function` with callback parameter
 - Asynchronous through [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) `function` **only if your environment supports it**

-**IMPORTANT:** Be careful with the parameters passed to your reducer function, DataPoint relies on the number of arguments to detect the type of ReducerFunction it should expect.
+**IMPORTANT:** Be careful with the parameters passed to your reducer function; DataPoint relies on the number of arguments to detect the type of ReducerFunction it should expect.

 #### <a name="function-reducer">Returning a value</a>